DeepRegNet/DeepReg/docs/doc_data_loader.md

 #### Nifti

-Nifti data are stored in files with suffix `.nii.gz`.
+Nifti data are stored in files with suffix `.nii.gz` or `.nii`.
 Each file must contain only one 3D or 4D tensor, corresponding to an image or a label.

 `obs` is short for one observation of a data sample - a 3D image volume or a 3D/4D label volume - and the name can be any string.